-The AGRI Value-Added Grant offers funding for value-added businesses (including bioenergy producers) to invest in equipment and feasibility studies.
+The AGRI Value-Added Grant offers funding for value-added businesses (including bioenergy producers) to invest in equipment.
 The intent of the program is to increase sales of Minnesota agricultural products by investing in production capacity, market diversification, and market access for value-added products.
 For the purposes of this grant, value-added is defined as the addition of value to an agricultural product through processing.

-Requests for equipment and feasibility studies will both be considered.
-All projects will compete for the same pool of funds and be evaluated by the same panel of reviewers.
+Only requests for equipment will be considered.
+Due to funding and personnel constraints, we will not be accepting applications for feasibility studies this year.
 The maximum equipment award is \$150,000, and the minimum award is \$1,000.
-The maximum feasibility study award is \$25,000, and the minimum award is \$1,000.
 There will only be one round of funding this fiscal year.